What is The challenge?

 Tracing Span traces, timing Multi-model chain tracing, tool calls, retries

-3. Observability architecture overview
+What does 3. observability architecture overview look like?

 flowchart TD